 Professional underwriters and an actuarial analysis based on your coverage needs, budget and risk exposure determine your premiums.
 Then, you pay your premiums to an insurance company that issues your coverages and policies.
 In turn, the insurance company reinsures the premium to your captive – less fees and claim reserves.
 Your captive insurance company can then invest net premiums for the profit of the insurance company, which you own.

 Assuming all goes well, at some point in the future you will realize those profits as distributions from the captive you own at a tax-advantaged rate, (i.e., capital gains).
 Premiums may be deductible as an expense to your business, as opposed to “self-insuring,” which is usually not tax deductible and can’t compete with the coverage you get when buying insurance on the traditional, open market.

 Can I reinsure as little or as much as I want to?

-Captives can offer a wide variety of coverage for legitimate risks.
+Private Insurance Companies can offer a wide variety of coverage for legitimate risks.
 An actuary will develop premiums and specific actuarial formulas to set minimum cash reserves, determine the internal cost of reinsurance, and list which specific risks you can legitimately insure against.
 The list is long, comprehensive and laden with options that can be tailored to meet the specific needs of your business.
-You can also move some of the costs of commercial risk into your captive by taking high deductibles on workers comp and health care insurance.
+You can also move some of the costs of commercial risk into your Private Insurance Company by taking high deductibles on workers comp and health care insurance.